 Other employees can use a remote desktop solution to work from home.
 That way, they can use a simple laptop and connect to high-performance computers at work without latency.
 It’s a solution that’s quick and easy to set up for remote work, whether you work for a company, use it for personal projects or are a student.

-Now that you’ve learned more about what remote desktop is, consider the different ways you could use it and try it out for yourself.
-We offer one of the most affordable remote desktop tools out there, and you can always customize our solution to your specific needs!
+Now that you’ve learned more about what Remote Desktop is, why don’t you try it yourself?
+Discover interesting use cases in our blog and consider the different ways you could use this technology in your own life.
+We offer one of the most affordable Remote Desktop tools out there, and you can always customize our solution to your specific needs!
 Take a look at our licensing options.